xiaoyongzi/ckan/doc/authorization.rst

 Managing Permissions
 --------------------

-The assignment of users and authorization groups to roles on a given protected object (such as a dataset) can be done by 'admins' via the 'authorization' tab of the web interface (or by sysadmins via that interface or the system admin interface).
+The assignment of users to roles on a given protected object (such as a dataset) can be done by 'admins' via the 'authorization' tab of the web interface (or by sysadmins via that interface or the system admin interface).

 There is also a command-line authorization manager, detailed below.